MatthijsBrem/wheelchair-design-platform/README.md

 # Arduino
 All our sensors are Attached to the Arduino, the wiring can be seen below.
 Afterwards we explain how we use the speaker as an input for out LED strip.
 Then we will explain how we gather data from the sensors and communicate them with the Raspberry Pi.
-The arduino code was written in another editor then the standard arduino editor which is why it is an .cpp file and not a .ino file.
+The Arduino code was written in another editor then the standard Arduino editor which is why it is an .cpp file and not a .ino file.
 However is should work perfectly fine if you copy all the code to an .ino file.
 ## Wiring Schematic
 ![Wiring](/docs/resources/SchematicWiring.jpg)
 The above image can be used when connecting sensors and actuators to the Arduino Board and Raspberry Pi.